 This collection was a series painted after the artist realized her longtime dream to paint in Ubud Bali.
 In several of the works the images overlap or there are several images on the one canvas that are not immediately obvious.
 Often the background and foreground are interlaced adding to the surreal or dream like quality of the work.

-This collection in pastel on canvas and encaustic on canvas, are all works created after the shock of the Bali bomb blast and 9/11 in photo new list style to express that feeling.
+This collection in pastel, encaustic and oil on canvas, are all works created after the shock of the Bali bomb blast and 9/11 in photo new list style to express that feeling.
 Prior to this, the artist’s work has a more dream like quality.

 The subjects in this category are taken from Balinese life.
 Some pieces are lyrical but also there are several portraits of Balinese people and one commissioned portrait in a Bali context.
 It also contains 2 pieces ‘Picture Perfect’ and ‘Two Faced’ painted about a violent incident which occurred between two villages at the same time as the 9/11 disaster in America.
 Although the events were unrelated they bore strong parallels.

 This selection is of leaves and flower studies often life size or an enlargement of actual size.
-The artist was inspired by the lush strongly lit foliage found in her garden in Bali.
+The artist was inspired by the lush strongly lit foliage found in her garden in Bali and in the bush in Australia.
 Choosing to enlarge or paint the pieces life size enhances the feeling of light and contrast in the subjects and adds power and energy to the works.